-The unit is a unique one in that it is the only technical rescue company in the DoD.
-The soldiers in the unit come from diverse backgrounds including firefighters, combat engineers, horizontal and vertical construction engineers, and other support specialties.
+The unit is a unique one in that it is the only technical rescue company in the Department of Defense.
+The soldiers in the unit come from diverse backgrounds, including firefighters, combat engineers, horizontal and vertical construction engineers, and other support specialties.
 To become part of the unit, soldiers undergo additional training and certification as rescue technicians and mine rescuers.

 That September morning, the company was engaged in training at Fort Belvoir, Virginia.
 “We did all of our in-house training, from rope rescue to confined space to collapse structure, to shoring anything in that nature,” Fred Brown told Army News Service.
 Brown, who now works as a Fairfax County Government project manager, was a senior NCO in the unit at the time.
 Shortly before 0900, he got word of the attacks in New York.